 Simple English definitions for legal terms

-Read a random definition: commission of delegates
+Read a random definition: irresistible violence

 Communis opinio is a Latin term that means "common opinion."
 In history, it referred to a widely accepted belief about a point of law.
 If everyone who was knowledgeable about the law agreed on this belief, it had the power of law in ancient Rome.
 This common belief was considered evidence of what the law was, not just a theoretical idea.